cwwang1979/OvaryTreatment_AnginPKM2VEGF/README.md

 ## Steps

 #### 1.Detection_ROI
-Open the caffe_root.txt and detected2.json files to set up the root of caffe and the name of WSI to use.
+Open the "caffe_root.txt" and "detected2.json" files to set up the root of caffe and the name of WSI to use.
 The file format of detected2.json is as follow:
 ```
 [